 Throughout our journey, we’ve had amazing support—including advice and input—from U.S. venture capital investors.
 It’s helped us think of our business on a global level and not just in our own little bubble.
 And also, in some ways, the U.S. capital market is more accessible.
 When you have that capital to build out your idea, then you can really shape your startup meaningfully.

-Pitch Prosper Africa is a series of Prosper Africa-sponsored pitch competitions invites entrepreneurs across Africa and the U.S.-based Diaspora to pitch their businesses and compete for prizes, including the opportunity to be featured in the Prosper Africa Virtual Deal Room.
+Pitch Prosper Africa is a series of Prosper Africa-sponsored pitch competitions that invites entrepreneurs across Africa and the U.S.-based Diaspora to pitch their businesses and compete for prizes, including the opportunity to be featured in the Prosper Africa Virtual Deal Room.